enrrique1/TensorFlow/README.md

 # Script: TF_classification_diabetes

 Description: Here, I present a simple and easy way to create a classification with TensorFlow.
 In this case the data based on file pima-indians-diabetes.csv.
 The targets are represented by the chance of have diabetes and the inputs are some medical parameters.
 Please refer to https://archive.ics.uci.edu/ml/datasets/pima+indians+diabetes for more information.

+# Script: TF_House_prices

+Description: Here, I present a simple and easy way to create a regression with TensorFlow.
+In this case the data based on file cal_housing_clean.csv.
+The targets are represented by the Median house value and the inputs are the house median age, total of rooms, total of bedrooms, population, households, median income.
+For more information about the data: http://www.liaad.up.pt/~ltorgo/Regression/DataSets.html.